Our exciting new project to create an online subject index for folk songs along with a thesaurus of keywords went live in 2019.

 These two resources are freely available to the public on this website.
 No other index like this is currently in existence.
 Although this project has by no means created a comprehensive index, it does at least lay the foundation for an important addition to the study and research of folk songs across the English-speaking world.

 This resource is a work in progress.
-There are over 30,000 Roud numbers in existence, and this index contains approximately 500 song entries.
+There are over 30,000 Roud numbers in existence, and this index contains approximately 1000 song entries (see Thousandth Song in the Folk Song Subject Index, August 2021).
 Index terms have usually been selected from a single version of the song, but we hope to include subject terms for song variants soon.